GeorgeSchiro/GetCert2/README.md

     This is the number of days until certificate expiration before automated gets of the next new certificate are attempted.

+-ResetAccountFilesEachRun=False

+    This switch allows you to override the default behavior of only removing certificate provider network account files when changing between testing and production mode.
+These account files are automatically created if they don't already exist.
+It is recommended that you preserve these account files (see -AcmeAccountFile and -AcmeAccountKeyFile above) if you are doing very high volumes of ACME DNS challenges.

 -ResetStagingLogs=False